ItsJustMeChris/NestJS-Base-Project/README.md

 ## Environment

+The current required environment variables are found inside `.env.example`

 You will need to create an enironment file to get started.
 A config file is loaded based on the exported NODE_ENV, for instance if you set your NODE_ENV to `dev` and run this server,